ibm-cloud-docs/cloud-object-storage/manage-scc.md

 {: caption="Table 1.
 Rule properties for {{site.data.keyword.cos_short}}" caption-side="top"}

 To learn more about config rules, check out [What is a config rule?](/docs/security-compliance?topic=security-compliance-what-is-rule).

+## Evaluating results
+{: #results-cloud-object-storage}

+After [rules are created and added to scopes](/docs/security-compliance?topic=security-compliance-rules), you can view the evaluation results in the {{site.data.keyword.compliance_short}}.
+Each rule is shown to be compliant or noncompliant - if a rule shows as being noncompliant then you can view the specific bucket that is in violation of the rule.

+The evaluation results are only available for seven days.
+It is recommended that reports are downloaded and organized to maintain a history of compliance for audit purposes.
+{:note}

+For more information on reporting results, see [Viewing evaluation results](/docs/security-compliance?topic=security-compliance-results).